YuriyIvon/DatabaseBenchmark/README.md

 More information on all data source types and their parameters can be found in the [corresponding section](#data_sources).

+Other optional parameters of the import command are:
-If column names in the data source don't match table columns (like in the example above, where CSV headers contain space characters), a mapping can be applied by specifying `MappingFilePath` parameter pointing to a JSON file with column mappings.
+* `MappingFilePath` - in case column names in the data source don't match table columns (like in the example above, where CSV headers contain space characters), this parameter can be used to point to a JSON file with column mappings.
 An object in this file must have `Columns` array where each item consists of two fields - `SourceColumnName` and `TableColumnName`.
+* `DataSourceCulture` - a culture identifier (e.g., "en-GB") used for parsing input string values if a string value is mapped to a non-string column.
+The current system culture is used by default.

 This command also has a database-specific parameter:
 * `MongoDb.CollectCosmosDbRequestUnits` - allows collecting request charge metric in case of Azure Cosmos DB API for MongoDB (may affect query timing).